Multiple patterning: Different parts of layout requiring different illuminations

 When patterns include feature sizes near the resolution limit, it is common that different arrangements of such features will require specific illuminations for them to be printed.

 The most basic example is horizontal dense lines vs. vertical lines (half-pitch < 0.35 λ/NA), where the former requires a North-South dipole illumination while the latter requires an East-West dipole illumination.
 If both types are used (also known as cross-quadrupole C-Quad), the inappropriate dipole degrades the image of the respective line orientation.
 Larger pitches up to λ/NA can have both horizontal and vertical lines accommodated by quadrupole or QUASAR illumination, but diagonally spaced features and elbow features are degraded.

 In DRAM, the array and periphery are exposed at different illumination conditions.
 For example, the array could be exposed with dipole illumination while the periphery could use annular illumination.
 This situation applies to any set of patterns (half-pitch < 0.5 λ/NA) with different pitches or different feature arrangements, e.g., rectangular arrays vs. staggered arrays.
 Any of the individual patterns is resolvable, but a single illumination cannot be used simultaneously for all of them.
+A minimum pitch may require an illumination that is detrimental to twice the minimum pitch with defocus.

 The inclusion of both isolated and dense features is a well-known instance of multi-pitch patterning.
 Subresolution assist features (SRAFs) have been designed to enable the patterning of isolated features when using illumination tailored for the dense features.
 However, not all pitch ranges can be covered.
 In particular, semi-dense features may not be easy to include.